 With winter conditions worsening, the OHP and AAA are advising drivers to take precautions and be aware of black ice, which is often difficult to see and looks like road pavement due to its transparent properties.

-AAA recommends the following safety procedures to preventing a black ice accident:
+AAA recommends the following safety procedures for preventing a black ice accident:

 - Pay attention to temperature readings, which will help detect the possibility of black ice.